jackericson98/jackericson98/README.md

 # Jack Ericson

 ## About Me
 I am a computational physicist/chemist with expertise in data science, numerical analysis and scientific simulations.
 I currently work at Georgia State University, where I recieved my Master's in Chemistry and specialize in developing software that solves complex problems in molecular analysis and gometric decompositions.
-I am passionate about using my skills in scince and technology to develop solutions to promote a more sustainable future.
+I am passionate about using my skills in science and technology to develop solutions to promote a more sustainable future.

 ## Projects
 ### Vorpy